MarcusVincentSiah/MAD2023_Team2/README.md

 App category: Productivity

 Stage 1:
 1. Managing Tasks (Marcus) – Create and organize tasks easily.
 Users will be able to set due dates and due time.
 Tasks will be stored from what is due first to last.
-Users can also update current tasks if they want to make changes.
+Users can also update/edit current tasks if they want to make changes.
+Users will also be able to delete the tasks once done.
 2. Time tracking (ThuTa) – Keeping track of time.
 Users can start, pause, and stop timers for specific tasks.
 3. Percentage bar & Homepage (Rachelle) – Have a progress bar on what you have achieved on a weekly basis.
 Have a homepage which redirects you to each feature and briefly shows some information.
 4. Focus music/sounds (Javier) – A collection of ambient sounds and music to improve concentration/focus.
 Users can choose sounds like nature, instrumental music, lofi, etc. This can help block distractions.